Shelter & Hardening Structural Engineering Services

 Still want to know more.

 This is a Finite Element Model (FEM) of the custom luxury bunker shown at the top of the page.
 We do not speculate in our design.
 We let the numbers lead the way.
-This is what gives our customers piece of mind.
+This is what gives our customers peace of mind.

 This map comes from the NOAA website.
 The scale on the right shows the annual average tornado warnings per year.
 The text at the top shows the statistics of 2011 tornado season, the worst on record.
 Instead of sending your employees home, why not let us design a shelter that allows them to safely stay on your premises until the threat has passed.
 We have successfully designed locker rooms and bathrooms as tornado shelters.
 Let us do the same for you.